JackShih200190/AI_Agent/microsoft_autogen/output.md

----------- user ----------
+---------- user ----------<Br>
-Plan a 3 day trip to Nepal.
+Plan a 3 day trip to Nepal.<Br>
----------- planner_agent ----------
+---------- planner_agent ----------<Br>
 Planning a 3-day trip to Nepal can be an exciting and enriching experience, given its rich cultural heritage, breathtaking landscapes, and warm people.
-Here’s a suggested itinerary:
+Here’s a suggested itinerary:<Br>

 ### Day 1: Arrival in Kathmandu